codepil/pickle-pot/README.md

-# The Pickle Pot 🫙
+# The First Pickle Pot 🫙

 A modern e-commerce platform for authentic Indian pickles and spice powders, built with React and TypeScript.